-The paper focuses on an innovative rheometrical system for the determination of the rheological properties of fluids containing large particles, i.e. maximum grain size larger than 1 mm.
+Keywords: Sphere Drag Rheometer, fine and large particle mixture, pyroclastic soils, Non-Newtonian fluids paper focuses on an innovative The rheometrical system for the determination of the rheological properties of fluids containing large particles, i.e. maximum grain size larger than 1 mm.
 The knowledge about the rheological properties of large particle fluids is of great and increasing importance because of their relevance in several fields like natural hazards, building materials, gas and oil, and food industry [1].
 In the present study fast landslides as debris flows and the application of rheometry for debris flows are of primary interest.
 Debris flows put in danger people and animals, and cause damage in hilly and mountainous areas.
 More than 55000 people died in the last hundred years worldwide due to debris flows or combined debris flow and flood events.
-In Italy more than 4000 people die from 1963 to 2012 due to debris flows and flooding phenomena.
+In Italy more than 4000 people die in the last fifty years due to debris flows and flooding phenomena.
 In order to protect people, animals and infrastructures from damage, hazard zone mapping and warning systems as well as structural protective measures must be considered depending on the specific situation.
-During the definition process of such protective measures, the debris flow modeling is a fundamental task [2]-[3].
+During the definition process of such protective measures, the debris flow modeling is becoming a more and more important task [2]-[3].
 Numerical and physical modeling help in the hazard zones delineating and in the structural design and testing [4].
 In order to understand and simulate the flow and the deposition process, an appropriate rheological model is a very useful physical concept for mud, debris and hyper-concentrated flows [5].
 The simplest method is to assimilate the flowing mass to a continuous viscous fluid and refers to rheological models derived from the resistance formula of Newtonian and Non-Newtonian fluids [6].
 When a rheological model is considered, only the material flow curve, e.g. expressing the shear rate-shear stress relation, is required.
 Nowadays, efficient rheometrical apparatuses for the determination of the rheological parameters of mixtures and fluids containing fine particles exist and the experimental methods related to them are widely consolidated [5]-[7]-[8]-[9]-[10].
 For mixtures and fluid containing large particle, the study of the influence of the grain size is more complicated.
 Experimental devises equipped with a large geometrical configurations are required and such apparatuses are few and not commercially developed [11]-[12]-[13]-[14]-[15].
 The debris flow materials hereby considered presents a wide grain size distribution and a small content of fine particles.
 Therefore, in order to estimate the rheological properties of these mixtures (i.e., considering the whole grain size distribution), a home-made experimental large-scale rheometer was design and built, the Sphere Drag Rheometer (SDR).
+The paper describes the main features of the SDR rheometer, presents the conversion theory used to express the measured data as rheological parameters.
+Then, the SDR experimental results with fine water-soil mixtures are illustrated and compared with those from conventional rheometrical tools in order to assess the validity of the calibration procedure.
+Finally the results on coarse water-soil mixtures were analyzed and compared with cone test.
 The system could be an efficient rheometrical tool for the investigation of fluids containing particles up to 10 mm grain size.